“I like God in the New Testament. He’s so loving. I’d rather not read the Old Testament; the God there is so angry and full of wrath.”

 When people make distinctions like this about the Bible, it’s not an indictment against the Bible. it’s an indictment of their unfamiliarity with Scripture.
 A Barna survey says 20% of Americans have read the Bible completely through, and 61% of Christians have.
 Frankly, I doubt that.
 I’m sure many people have read portions of the Bible, but in honest conversations people have admitted to me they’ve never read the Bible through.
 (Surveys like this are skewed by the “desirability bias” in which people give the answer that is desirable.
 And I’m sure by skimming through sections of the Bible, people feel like they have the gist of the Bible; therefore, they’ve “read” it.)

 And lest I be accused of not practicing what I preach, I have read the Bible through.
-In fact, in addition to my regular study of God’s Word, I am midway through my 47th read through the Bible.
+In fact, in addition to my regular study of God’s Word, I am currently in my 57th read through the Bible.

 So why would I question people’s honesty about Bible reading?
-At the least I question whether they have read it closely because every time I read Scripture, I see a God of love in the Old Testament and a God of wrath in the New Testament.
-In other words, God’s wrath is evident in both the Old and New Testaments, and His love is seen in both.
+I question whether they have read it closely because every time I read Scripture, I see a God of love in the Old Testament and a God of wrath in the New Testament.
+In other words, God’s wrath is evident in both the Old and New Testaments—and so is His love.

 Space limits me from listing more than a few Scriptures, but those who see only wrath and judgment in the Old Testament need to take a close examination at the New Testament.